FOR NEWSPAPER ARTICLES ONLY. THE LIBRARY DOES NOT ISSUE OFFICIAL BIRTH, MARRIAGE, OR DEATH RECORDS/CERTIFICATES.

 This page is intended to address some common questions regarding Life Records.
-Please note that records may be purchased for $15.00 per record, and that the library does not have the staff available to perform research on the behalf of patrons.
+Please note that the library does not charge for Life Records but there is a 5-article limit per request.
 This guide answers the following questions:

-- How much does it cost to purchase an article from the newspaper?
-What will I receive for that amount?
+- How much does it cost to request an article from the newspaper?

 - Which birth notices are included in the database?